sakschools/saks-fairways/content/hm/index.md

 ---
 ## Mr. Mulamogi Bashir – Head Teacher

-Welcome to Fairways Primary School – Kireka, a distinguished centre of academic excellence and character formation nestled in the heart of Uganda.
+Welcome to Fairways Primary School – Kireka, a distinguished Centre of academic excellence and character formation nestled in the heart of Uganda.
 At Fairways, we are committed to offering holistic and quality primary education that not only meets but exceeds national standards.
 Our pupils consistently excel in the Primary Leaving Examinations (PLE), achieving only first grades – a testament to our dedicated staff, effective teaching methodologies, and supportive learning environment.

 Beyond academic performance, our curriculum is designed to nurture well-rounded individuals equipped with essential life skills.
 Pupils are actively trained in swimming, ball games, athletics, home economics, debate, and computer literacy.
 These activities not only enhance physical fitness and cognitive development but also promote teamwork, confidence, and critical thinking, skills necessary for future success in any field.